regulation of Medicine

 Abortions were previously legal up to the 20th week of pregnancy.

-This increases liability exposure for the physician because abortion care after any stage of development is punishable by criminal penalties.
+This increases liability exposure for the physician because abortion care after a fetal heartbeat is detected is punishable by criminal penalties.

 Exception 1: A physician can perform an abortion if that physician determines it is necessary for the preservation of the mother’s life.